🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 Oh, all of these other things are completely wrong, you know, are completely misidentified in our culture and are made up.

-But we have a situation now where not only are kids medicated and disassociated from themselves and started at a young age, so that you know, and the same is true with the puberty blockers and the cross-sex hormones.
+But we have a situation now where not only are kids medicated and disassociated from themselves and started at a young age so that, you know, and the same is true with the puberty blockers and the cross-sex hormones.

-But like, so what happens is if that's what happens to you and you grow up this way, and you're constantly scrolling, and you never take in, and you're constantly navel gazing, like you were saying, you know, you're constantly like looking inside yourself for all the truth of the universe, you know, and your school is not great, which we know our education system is the pits right now.
+But like, so what happens is if that's what happens to you and you grow up this way and you're constantly scrolling and you never take in and you're constantly navel-gazing, like you were saying, you know, you're constantly like looking inside yourself for all the truth of the universe, you know, and your school is not great, which we know our education system is the pits right now.

 So that was my first onion layer that then began questioning many other onion layers.

-And when I think what the the challenge here that you're getting at is my own waking up process was a completely internally sourced aha moment.
+And when I think what the challenge here that you're getting at is my own waking up process was a completely internally sourced aha moment.

-No one could have I mean, the information was around me for years that there's no such thing as a chemical imbalance.
+No one could have, I mean, the information was around me for years that there's no such thing as a chemical imbalance.

-And like Tim, even schizophrenia, even these serious diagnoses, uh it might sound shocking, but to date, there is zero evidence that even like bipolar was my main label.
+And like Tim, even schizophrenia, even these serious diagnoses, it might sound shocking, but to date, there is zero evidence that even like bipolar was my main label.

 That is what woke me up was realizing this system I'd been turning to for help for all these years to care for me is actually a system of control.